 As well as this, your body might not be able to make enough insulin to meet the extra amount that you need in pregnancy.

 Find out more about the risk factors associated with gestational diabetes and prevention.

 When will I be tested?

-All women are tested for gestational diabetes in the 24th to 28th week of pregnancy.
+All women are tested for GDM in the 24th to 28th week of pregnancy.
 This is because symptoms are not obvious.
 If you are you are classed as being at higher risk you may have the test earlier.

 How is gestational diabetes diagnosed?